weDevsOfficial/texty/readme.txt

 = Which gateways does Texty support? =

-Currently, it supports Twilio and Nexmo.
+Currently, it supports Twilio, Vonage (Nexmo), Plivo.
 More gateway support is coming soon.

 = Does it support WooCommerce? =

 Yes, it does.
-Currently admins can receive texts upon a new order.
-More events will be supported in near future.
+We are continiously adding more events from WooCommerce.

 = Does it support Dokan? =